vitessio/website/content/en/blog/2020-11-30-how-to-deploy-django.md

 1 row in set (0.16 sec)
 ```

-#### Step 3 - Setup application environment
+### Step 3 - Setup application environment

-From this point on we go back to building Django application now that we have setup Vitess Cluster with MySQL backend.
-We will build a Django project using django-admin command
+At this point we go back to building the Django application now that we have set up the Vitess cluster with a MySQL backend.
+We  build a Django project using the django-admin command.

 ```
 $ mkdir my_weather_app